Note: This page contains affiliate links. If you purchase through links on this page, we may earn a commission at no additional cost to you.

 Live Streaming Video Cameras For Beginners

-iPhone/Samsung S23 Ultra: iPhone and Samsung Galaxy S23 Ultra have excellent cameras, especially for indoor recordings.
+- iPhone / Samsung Galaxy S series: Both offer AI-enhanced stabilization, superior low-light performance, and ProRes (iPhone) or 8K recording (Samsung), making them more viable for high-quality mobile live streaming.
 You can combine them with ring lights or sufficient natural light to produce impressive live-stream videos.
 You can stream directly from your smartphones or use them as dedicated external cameras to stream live content.
 However, their result isn’t comparable to a professional camera.

 Live Streaming Video Cameras For Professionals